Adenocor (Adenosine)

 • irregular or slow heartbeat

-• spasm of the artery in the heart which may lead to heart attack
+• spasm of the artery in the heart potentially leading to a heart attack

-• swelling of face, lips, mouth or throat causing difficulty swallowing or breathing
+• swelling of the face, lips, mouth, or throat causing difficulty in swallowing or breathing

 Important Warnings